selfmad3/selfmad3/README.md

-# Hello, world! 👋

-I'm [Your Name], a mobile software engineer by trade and a data engineering enthusiast by passion.
+I'm Stefan Alimpic, a mobile software engineer by trade and a data engineering enthusiast by passion.
 I spend my days crafting beautiful, intuitive native applications and my nights delving into the intricate world of data engineering.

 ## 📱 Mobile Software Engineer